capstanlqc/i18n-guide/omegat/team_projects.md

 ### 1.1 For translators and revisers

 The members of your translation team must [have a Github account](https://docs.github.com/en/get-started/signing-up-for-github/signing-up-for-a-new-github-account) and [a personal access token](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token#creating-a-token).
+It's enough to select "repo" (and all its children) when creating the token.

 ### 1.2 For the project manager